fdanielsen/blog/content/js-testing-made-easy.rst

 defining what should be developed and how that is detrimental to a developers work.
 His example being a Product Owner asking a developer to pay no attention to the user interface while developing an internal tool.
 And bugs?
 "We'll ship with it, it's an internal tool."
-Which undermines any professional developer's skills, basically saying that she should make something crappy.
+Both of which undermines any professional developer's skills, basically saying that she should make something crappy.

 Tim also brought up some typical excuses for not implementing this philosophy and the problem of who'll choose the "crappy tasks" when everyone picks for